 - An average of 396 cases were diagnosed per year during the most recent 5-year period (2011–2015).

 - Incidence rates fluctuate year over year, at times dramatically.
-Variations in the incidence of childhood cancer have large impacts on service delivery and planning, given the high intensity of childhood cancer care.
+Variations in the incidence of childhood cancer in Ontario have large impacts on service delivery and planning, given the high intensity of childhood cancer care.

 - The most common types of new cases of childhood cancer were leukemias (50.2 per million), CNS tumours (37.8 per million) and lymphomas (18.7 per million).